icure/medtech-docs/sdks/how-to/how-to-instantiate-the-medtech-sdk.md

 `startAuthentication` method of the Authentication API and then the `completeAuthentication` method.
 The latter will also provide you an instance of the MedTechApi for the newly authenticated user.
 You will be able to use this instance to access all the API methods, and it will have all the parameters that you specified in the anonymous api.
+To successfully instantiate the AnonymousMedTechApi, you have to pass an `authProcessByEmailId` or an `authProcessBySmsId`.
+Also, you cannot authenticate a user by email if you do not pass the `authProcessByEmailId` and, similarly, you cannot authenticate a user by SMS if you do not pass the `authProcessBySmsId`.
 This procedure is described in more detail in the [user authentication how to](sdks/how-to/how-to-authenticate-a-user/index.md).